Aaran Lines

-Aaran Franklyn Lines (born 21 December 1976) is a New Zealand retired association football player and former head coach of the Western New York Flash.
+Aaran Franklyn Lines (born 21 December 1976) is a New Zealand professional football manager and former player, most recently in charge of the Western New York Flash.
 He represented New Zealand at international level.

 Club career

 Born in Lower Hutt, New Zealand, Lines moved to Germany at the age of 16 to join SV Werder Bremen's youth team of the German Bundesliga, following his appearance playing in an U-17 tournament in Japan.
 Lines played 80 games with the Werder Bremen youth team and 60 games with the reserve team.

 In 1997, Lines moved to VfL Osnabrück where he appeared in over 80 matches in the first and second Bundesliga.
 At the start of the new century, the New Zealand native headed back home to play in the newly launched A-League for the Auckland Football Kingz (now the Wellington Phoenix).
 Following his stint in the A-League, Lines returned to Europe where he played for Dresdner SC of the 2.
 Bundesliga, and Ruch Chorzów and Arka Gdynia of the Polish first division.

 Lines then headed to America to play for the Portland Timbers of the USL, and in 2006 made the move to Rochester, NY to play for the Rochester Rhinos.
 Lines appeared in over 40 matches for the Rhinos in the last two years of his career, including the 2006 USL Championship match.